wp-plugins/wp-app-studio/readme.txt

 * NEW - Added ability upgrade and/or get updates from WordPress standard plugin page.
 Hurrahh!
 * NEW - Changed Pricing model to introduce FreeDev and ProDev tiers
 * NEW - We got a new store for WPAS generated plugins: [eMD Plugins](https://emdplugins.com)
-* NEW - Created a new website for WPAS news, documentation, tutorials: [Wp App Studio Site](https://wpas.emdplugins.com)
+* NEW - Created a new website for WPAS news, documentation, tutorials: [WP App Studio Site](https://wpas.emdplugins.com)

 = 3.0 (03/07/2014) =
 * Moved the user relationship from Entity to Relationship module.